polygraphene/DirtyPipe-Android/README.md

 Currently only run on Pixel 6 with security patch level from 2022-02-05 to 2022-04-05.
 Don't use on other devices or other versions.
 It must crash (reboot).

+Dirty Pipe is finally patched on 2022 May security update on Pixel 6.

 # WARNING
 There is possiblity to brick your phone by using this tool.
 Use it at your own risk.
 Especially, don't update/install magisk from magisk app.
 It will cause permanent brick.